gvvq/script/README.md

 ## Special thanks to...

-Everyone who makes scripts.To every user who use Nighty.one .
+Everyone who makes scripts.
+To every user who use Nighty.one.
 But also you! :)